xpack/web-jekyll/pages/install.md

 ## TL;DR

-If you know what you're doing, copy/paste the following [script](https://github.com/xpack/assets/blob/master/scripts/install-nvm-node-npm-xpm.sh) into a terminal:
+If you prefer a shortcut, copy/paste the following [script](https://github.com/xpack/assets/blob/master/scripts/install-nvm-node-npm-xpm.sh) into a terminal:

 ```sh